The Royal Society is committed to protecting and respecting your privacy.

 As we identify and develop relationships with our donors and prospective donors, we collect the following types of information:

 How much of this information we collect depends on the type of relationship we have with you and the information we build in the course of your relationship with us.
-We do not store information that is classed as 'sensitive' or 'special category' personal data (meaning data relating to health (physical or mental); ethnicity; political, religious or philosophical beliefs; trade union membership, sex life; or genetic/biometric identifiers) or any data regarding criminal offences that you share with us, unless there is a clear and valid reason for us having to process this particular data that complies with applicable law, primarily that we have your explicit consent, and/or that you have made that information public and/or we have to process that data in connection with a legal claim.
+We do not store information that is classed as 'sensitive' or 'special category' personal data, or any data regarding criminal offences that you share with us, unless there is a clear and valid reason for us having to process this particular data that complies with applicable law, primarily that we have your explicit consent, and/or that you have made that information public and/or we have to process that data in connection with a legal claim.

 We will use your information to:

-We use research and screening techniques in order to tailor our communications effectively to our donors and ensure we are approaching individuals for gifts that are appropriate to them.
-This helps us to understand donors’ motivations for supporting the Society’s work, and means that we can speak to donors and potential donors about projects and sizes of gifts that they might be willing to support and make.
+We use research and screening techniques in order to tailor our communications effectively to our donors.
+This helps us to understand donors’ motivations for supporting the Society’s work and means that we can speak to donors and potential donors about projects and sizes of gifts that they might be willing to support and make.

 We need to keep the details of financial transactions for seven years after the financial year of a donor’s last gift, in the event of a tax or banking enquiry.
 All other information about you will be kept while we have an ongoing relationship with you.

-When someone visits our websites we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+When someone visits our websites, we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the RS website.
-This information is only processed in a way which does not personally identify anyone.
+This information is processed in a way that does not personally identify individuals.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 If we do want to collect personal data through our website, we will be transparent about this.
 We will make it clear when we collect personal data and will explain what we intend to do with it.

-We also use a number of other third party analytics services to assess how people use our websites so that we can make improvements to the sites.
-Again, those do not identify visitors personally.
-These include Hotjar and Mixpanel.
-On our blogs we sometimes use a third party data processor acting on our behalf and under our instructions to display and process comments that you make using your chosen username.
+We also use a number of other third-party analytics services to assess how people use our websites so that we can make improvements to the sites.
+Again, those do not identify visitors personally, this includes Hotjar.
+On our blogs we sometimes use a third-party data processor acting on our behalf and under our instructions to display and process comments that you make using your chosen username.

-We use Hootsuite, a third party provider acting as a data processor, to manage our Twitter interactions, and we manage our own Facebook and LinkedIn interactions.
-If you send us a private or direct message via social media the message will be stored by ourselves and by Hootsuite on our behalf if it is via Twitter.
+We use Sprout Social, a third-party provider acting as a data processor, to manage our Twitter interactions, as well as some Facebook, Instagram and LinkedIn interactions.
+If you send us a private or direct message via social media the message will be stored by ourselves and by Sprout Social on our behalf if it is via Twitter.
 It will not be shared with any other organisations.

 We use an online service called SmartSurvey to process feedback, contests, event subscriptions, and survey information that you submit to us.
 Participation is voluntary and you have a choice whether or not to disclose any information requested.